 Greenhouse gas emissions data are collected under CARB's MRR, which requires facilities emitting 10,000 metric tons or more of CO2 equivalent emissions to report annually.
 Facilities report their emissions to CARB using CARB-designated quantification methods, and the data are stored in CARB's MRR database.
-GHG emissions data for facilities emitting over 25,000 metric tons of $CO_2$ equivalents are subject to independent third-party verification by a CARB-accredited verifier.
+GHG emissions data for facilities emitting over 25,000 metric tons of CO2 equivalents or otherwise subject to the Cap-and-Trade Regulation are subject to independent third-party verification by a CARB-accredited verifier.